-Join Bob McGannon for an in-depth discussion in this video Integration planning fundamentals, part of Managing Project Integration.
+Join Bob McGannon for an in-depth discussion in this video Integration planning fundamentals, part of Project Management Foundations: Integration.

 - Have you ever thrown a stone into a pond and watch the ripple effect on the water?
 The stone makes one initial splash but that's not where it ends.
 The ripples continue until they reach the shore.
 When you create your project deliverables, such as the project management plan, with the necessary elements of scope, time, cost, risk, and quality, all of these need to be considered and well thought out.
 This is because the integration of these elements can get complicated.